Rainymy/volumize/tracker.md

 - [ ] Refactor rust codebase.
     - Unify async and sync usages.
         - Async and sync code are a mess.
 Especially the thread management.
-- [ ] There is "TrayIcon" setting "tauri.conf.json".
+- [ ] There is "TrayIcon" setting in "tauri.conf.json".
     - Use it and refactor the tray handling code.
-    - app > TrayIcon
+    - location: [ app > TrayIcon ]

 ## ================ Done ================